-Xarelto, a popular blood thinner, has been widely distributed in the United States, but thousands of Xarelto lawsuits are now being filed.
-Studies on Xarelto’s adverse effects suggest a high incidence of internal bleeding events.
+Xarelto has been widely distributed in the United States, but thousands of lawsuits are now being filed over the popular blood thinner’s link to severe complications.
+Studies on the medication’s adverse effects suggest a high incidence of internal bleeding events.
 The FDA has received adverse event reports claiming dangerous side effects were linked to the use of the drug, and the agency has issued two black box warnings for the anticoagulant as a result.

 In the first quarter of 2012, there were 130,000 prescriptions written for Xarelto in the United States.
 Currently, about 11 million prescriptions for Xarelto have been written in the United States, meaning that there may have been about 187,000 U.S. citizens who are suffering from internal bleeding injuries that may be due to Xarelto complications.